RosenZhu/rosenzhu.github.io/index.md

 ## News

+- **[Jul.
+2023]** Our research about using Shapley analysis on byte selection of fuzzing is accepted to NDSS 2024.
+Congrats to Kunpeng!
 - **[May 2023]** Our research about type confusion detection in Windows COM is accepted to USENIX SEC 2023.
 Well done, Yuxing!
 - **[Jan.
 2022]** Our survey about fuzzing is accepted to ACM Computing Surveys.
 - **[Dec.
 2021]** Our paper about optimizing fuzzing schedule is accepted to ICSE 2022.